grafana/grafana/docs/sources/variables/templates-and-variables.md

 the value, using the drop-down list at the top of the dashboard, your panel's metric queries will change to reflect the new value.

 Variables allow you to create more interactive and dynamic dashboards.
 Instead of hard-coding things like server, application, and sensor names in your metric queries, you can use variables in their place.
-Variables are displayed as dropdown lists at the top of the dashboard.
+Variables are displayed as drop-down lists at the top of the dashboard.
 These drop-downs make it easy to change the data being displayed in your dashboard.

 {{< docs-imagebox img="/img/docs/v50/variables_dashboard.png" >}}